Some common sense about bending radius of bending machines

 What Is the Sheet Metal Bend Radius?

-The bending radius usually refers to the distance from the bending axis to the plate surface when bending metal plates, bars, etc., Which is generally called the internal bending radius.
+The bending radius usually refers to the distance from the bending axis to the plate surface when bending metal plates, bars, etc., which is generally called the internal bending radius.
+The external bending radius is usually the sum of the internal bending radius and the sheet thickness.

 What Determines the Sheet Metal Bend Radius?